-In this window, all the entities included in the first step of the wizard are listed on the left panel (Selected data).
-When you click on an entity in the left panel, the wizard will show you the available attributes for you to select the Entity key.
+In this window, all the entities included in the first step of the wizard are listed on the left panel (Selected entities to export values).
+When you click an entity in the left panel, the wizard shows you the available attributes for you to select the Entity key.
 This key is used in the import procedure to compare the existing records on the target environment against the ones exported from the development environment, which is done to prevent the Data Synchronization from creating duplicate records.

 Select the combination of columns that uniquely identify each record of the entity.
-Do so for each of the entities listed on the left panel, and once you are done, click Finish.
+Do so for each of the entities listed on the left panel, and once you are done, click Export.

 On the displayed file explorer, provide a name to the file and select the location where it will be saved to.

 Click Save to generate the corresponding .bdex file.
 A pop-up alert will inform you if the file was successfully generated or if an error occurred.